Roadside Monocular 3D Detection Prompted by 2D Detection: Experiments

 { }

-{\bf How to train 3D detectors with 2D detection prompts.} Our BEVPrompt requires 2D detection prompts to make 3D predictions.
-To train the 3D detector, we can either use ground-truth 2D boxes or predicted ones as prompts.
-We compare their performance w.r.t AP in BEV on the DAIR-V2X-I benchmark.
-Results in Table \ref{tab:results of different training methods of BEVPrompt} show that directly using the predicted 2D boxes (with predicted class labels) as prompts performs better.

-{\bf Latency and parameters.} Recall that our BEVPrompt achieves the best performance by using separate 2D and 3D detectors without sharing the visual encoder (Table~\ref{tab:ablation-joint-training}).
-We study this model in Table~\ref{tab:inference-time} w.r.t model parameters, and the wall-clock time and FPS in processing a single RGB frame.
-Here, we run the 2D detector (either YOLOV7 or DINO) and the 3D detector encoder in parallel.
-Note that our BEVPrompt does not require an FPN for proposal detection and replaces ResNet18 BEV encoder with a single convolutional layer (Sec.~\ref{ssec:setting}).
-These changes make our BEVPrompt faster than the original BEVHeight in inference and hence higher FPS, regardless of exploiting either YOLOV7 \cite{wang2022yolov7} or DINO \cite{yang2023BEVHeight}.
-As a result, our model BEVPrompt ``w/ YOLOV7'' boosts 3D detection performance by 5.9 AP over the prior art BEVHeight, with faster inference speed (15.4 vs. 13.0 FPS) and fewer parameters (86.6M vs. 94.7M).
+{\bf Latency, parameters, and training time.} Recall that Pro3D achieves the best performance by using separate 2D and 3D detectors without sharing the visual encoder (Table~\ref{tab:ablation-joint-training}).
+We study this model in Table~\ref{tab:inference-time} w.r.t model parameters, the wall-clock time, and FPS in processing a single RGB frame, as well as training time.
+For inference, we run the 2D detector (either YOLOV7 or DINO) and the 3D detector encoder in parallel.
+It is worth noting that Pro3D does not require an FPN for proposal detection as the 2D detector provides pinpointed detections already; it also replaces Res18 encoder (as adopted in prior methods~\cite{yang2023BEVHeight}) with a single convolution layer (Sec.~\ref{ssec:setting}).
+These changes make our Pro3D faster than the original BEVHeight in inference, regardless exploiting either YOLOV7 \cite{wang2022yolov7} or DINO \cite{yang2023BEVHeight} as the 2D detector.
+The changes also accelerate training.
+Table~\ref{tab:training_time} compares the training times (in minutes) of BEVHeight and our Pro3D (built on BEVHeight).
+One might have thought that Pro3D requires more training time as it finetunes a 2D detector (YOLOv7 or DINO); in contrast, it needs less training time: a finetuned 2D detector provides a better base model for 3D training and thus reduces the total epochs needed.
+Further, owing to the modification on BEVHeight for Pro3D (removing FPN, replacing MLP head with a single convolution layer), Pro3D requires less training time in each epoch.
+In summary, Pro3D not only achieves better performance than BEVHeight, but also has faster inference and training speed.

 { }